| Though Eowyn could not eat,

 "My lady?" said a quiet voice.
 Alatáriël

 did not respond.
-The handsome elf was not used to being ignored
+The handsome elf, unused to being ignored, persisted.

 But Alatáriël could not be distracted.

-Aragorn and Arwen wandered through the gardensAragorn with
+Aragorn and Arwen wandered happily through the gardensAragorn

-Anduril at his sideuntil they found themselves sitting in
+with Anduril at his sideuntil they found themselves in a

-Arwen cupped one of the roses in her hands and inhaled its sweet
+Cupping one of the blooms in both hands, Arwen inhaled its sweet

 She turned to face him.
 "I sometimes think that we expected